Kedric Golston: College career

 Golston played college football for the University of Georgia.
-In 2002, he was the first true freshman to start the season opener on Georgia's defensive line since Travis Stroud in 1994.
+In 2002, he became the first true freshman to start the season opener on the Bulldogs' defensive line since 1994.
 He was named Freshman All-America third-team and Freshman All-SEC first-team by The Sporting News.
 Golston played in all 14 games, starting three, and recorded 34 tackles (ten individual) with 2.5 stops for losses and a forced fumble.
 During that season, the team won Georgia's first SEC Championship in 20 years, defeated Florida State University to win the 2003 Sugar Bowl and set a school record for most victories in a season (13).
 After the season ended he had a steel rod removed from his leg, which had been inserted after the car accident in 2001.
 During the surgery, the doctors also found a calcium deposit nearly four inches long in his hip and removed it.
 During his sophomore season, Golston suffered a broken shoulder blade during practice and was limited to eight games.
 As a junior, he was the recipient of the Coaches Leadership Award for defense, and earned All-SEC honorable mention.
 He posted 23 tackles (12 individual) with 2.5 stops for losses while starting every game.
 Golston played in ten games as a senior, with nine starts after being hindered by an elbow injury.
 He recorded 21 tackles (13 individual), 1.5 sacks, and 28 quarterback pressures, which ranked second on the team.

 In 44 games with the Bulldogs, Golston started 30 times.
 He collected 95 tackles (43 individual) with 3.5 sacks for minus-20 yards and 8.5 stops for losses of 36 yards.
 He recovered three fumbles and deflected a pass.
 Golston graduated with a degree in child and family development.

 Off-the-field Issues

 In April 2003, Golston was one of nine Georgia football players declared ineligible by the National Collegiate Athletic Association (NCAA) for selling their 2002 SEC Championship Game rings.
 The school appealed the NCAA's ruling.
 The university, which worked to recover the rings, did not say how much money the players received for the rings.
 The players were required to make restitution for the money they received from the sale of their rings.

-On April 10, 2005, Golston and Georgia linebacker Derrick White were arrested for disorderly conduct for their roles in a bar fight at the Classic City Saloon around 2 a.m.
+On April 10, 2005, Golston and Georgia teammate Derrick White were arrested for disorderly conduct, stemming from their roles in a bar fight at the Classic City Saloon in Athens, Georgia.
 Golston also was charged with simple battery of a police officer and obstruction of a law enforcement officer.
 According to an incident report, officers tried to contain White when Golston approached them and insisted they let him go.
 Golston was released on $9,000 bond and all the charges involved were misdemeanors.
 Golston received a one-game suspension and White received a two-game suspension.